Document Type : Research Paper

 Authors

-1 PhD student.
-Razi University.
+1 PhD student in Persian Language and Literature of Razi University.
 Kermanshah Iran.

 Abstract